Skip to main content

 • B

 The opposite of indenting is outdenting (some other outliners call this dedenting).
 To outdent, press Shift+Tab.
-This will move the Rem one level back towards the left.
+This will move the bullet one level back towards the left.

-When you outdent, the Rem you're outdenting will be moved up or down as necessary to maintain the parent/child relationships between Rems (see the next section).
-For instance, here, if you outdent B, it will be moved down to be placed after C. If RemNote didn't do this, C would suddenly become a child of B instead of A, which would change the logical relationship of the bullet points to one another.
+When you outdent, by default, the bullet you're outdenting will be moved up or down as necessary to maintain the parent/child relationships between bullets (see the next section).
+For instance, here, if you outdent B, it will be moved down to be placed after C. Otherwise, C would suddenly become a child of B instead of A, which would change the logical relationship of the bullet points to one another, and potentially what was shown on the flashcards of the surrounding bullets.

 • A